weekend79/salmon/README.md

 # LaksiEtne.no
 As my first milestone project I chose to develop a site for my nearly local salmon river.
 The site offers information about booking, water levels, link to live cam behind the fish trap and more.
+The reason for this project is that salmon fishing is one of my favorite hobbies and in the summer I try to go fishing as often as possible.
+But for the river Etne there is only an old site with a lot of content that is hard to find your way in, so I wanted to create something new so it will be easier to find the wanted information.

 Link to the project: <a href="https://weekend79.github.io/salmon/index.html">Click here</a>